Reptile Mouth Rot

 Mouth Rot, also known as infectious stomatitis, is a common bacterial infection that affects the mouth and gums of reptiles.
-It is caused by bacteria such as Aeromonas hydrophila, Pseudomonas aeruginosa, and Mycobacterium spp.
+It’s caused by bacteria such as Aeromonas hydrophila, Pseudomonas aeruginosa, and Mycobacterium spp.

 Symptoms of Reptile Mouth Rot

-In severe cases, ulcers may form in the mouth and the reptile may become lethargic and lose weight.
+In severe cases, ulcers can form in their mouth and the reptile could become lethargic and lose weight.

 Diagnosing Reptile Mouth Rot